Well-Child Health Check-ups and Preventive Care

 • Behavioral health assessment

 If the doctor finds a problem with your or your child’s physical or mental health during a check-up or screening, you or your child might need to get medical care.
 L.A.
-Care will cover that care at no cost to you.
+Care will cover that care for free, including:

 • Doctor, nurse practitioner and hospital care